-While Cologuard is able to catch 92 percent of all colorectal cancers, it is not as effective at catching large pre-cancerous polyps (just 42 percent).
+While Cologuard can catch 92 percent of all colorectal cancers, it is not as effective at catching large pre-cancerous polyps (just 42 percent).
 Furthermore, if Cologuard does return a positive result, you will still need to get a colonoscopy to confirm the result.

-Suppose you have had colorectal cancer prior or have a close relative who has had colorectal cancer or polyps.
+Suppose you have had colorectal cancer prior or have a close relative with colorectal cancer or polyps.
 In that case, you have a history of polyps.
 You are also at high risk if you have an inflammatory bowel disease such as Crohn’s or ulcerative colitis.